rccyx/osyx/README.md

 ### Jarvis (Unreleased)

-Now here's the thing, my workflow is split between global keybinds and the CLI.
+Now here's the thing, the workflow is split between global keybinds and the CLI.
 No start menus, dropdowns, or clickable icons needed:

 - **Chrome:** Alt + G
 - **Obsidian:** Alt + O